nazir59/rag_api/README.md

   - Omit to run API without requiring authentication

 - `COLLECTION_NAME`: (Optional) The name of the collection in the vector store.
 Default value is "testcollection".
-- `CHUNK_SIZE`: (Optional) The size of the chunks for text processing.
+- `CHUNK_SIZE`: (Optional) The size of the chunks for text processing (applies to non-Markdown files).
 Default value is "1500".
-- `CHUNK_OVERLAP`: (Optional) The overlap between chunks during text processing.
+- `CHUNK_OVERLAP`: (Optional) The overlap between chunks during text processing (applies to non-Markdown files).
 Default value is "100".
+- `ENABLE_MARKDOWN_SEMANTIC_CHUNKING`: (Optional) Enable semantic chunking for Markdown files using header-based splitting.
+Default value is "True".
 - `RAG_UPLOAD_DIR`: (Optional) The directory where uploaded files are stored.
 Default value is "./uploads/".
 - `PDF_EXTRACT_IMAGES`: (Optional) A boolean value indicating whether to extract images from PDF files.
 Default value is "False".
 - `DEBUG_RAG_API`: (Optional) Set to "True" to show more verbose logging output in the server console, and to enable postgresql database routes